 To be considered a true field service management platform, it must offer the ability to build applications on top.
 Further, it must provide interoperability with those in-house applications to the underlying platform as well as with other integrated back-office solutions and systems.

 Field Service Management Platform Criteria #3: Configurable Across Any Industry

 In business, we tend to think industries differ significantly in what they need out of a software solution.
 The greatest platforms available on the market today have the flexibility to meet the needs of any industry or use case that arises.

 A platform provides the ability to configure the solution to their day-to-day business processes and overarching needs, regardless of whether it’s an oil and gas company or a health care organization.
 In terms of field service organizations that’s even more true.
 Field service organizations maintain the same use case of providing a service via a field workforce and all that entails.

 Where Automation Comes into Play in Field Service Management

-A workflow automation engine (or Workflow Builder as we provide in the Field Squared Platform), allows for near-infinite possibilities to automate field service operations and processes and free up the field dispatcher/supervisor’s time or increase the efficiency of the field workforce.
-Achieving operational efficiency can be realized through automation.
+A workflow automation engine (or Workflow Builder as we provide in the Field Squared Platform), allows for near-infinite possibilities to automate field service operations and processes, and free up the field dispatcher/supervisor’s time or increase the efficiency of the field workforce.
+Achieving significant operational efficiencies can be realized through automation.